-According to Murugan Janakiraman, the founder and CEO of Matrimony.com receives an average of 14,000 to 15,000 registration in a day, but after the lockdown there has been a 30% increase in the number of registrations.
+Murugavel Janakiraman, Founder and CEO of Matrimony.com, whose flagship brand is Bharat Matrimony, said that the site receives an average of 14,000 to 15,000 registration in a day, but after the lockdown, there had been a rise of 30% in the number of registrations.

-Reasons for the growth in Matrimonial Sites
+Reasons for the Growth of Matrimonial Sites

-Janakiraman says that, “The engagement level of customers and profile acquisitions on our site is growing.
+"The engagement level of customers and profile acquisitions on our site is growing.
 To meet the rising demand, we have leveraged our services also" said by Janakiraman, founder and CEO of Matrimony.com

 The Video Feature

-Shaadi.com which is one of the most popular matrimonial website in India, launched a video calling feature that potential brides and grooms can use to interact with each other at a time when people are avoiding in person meeting due to the coronavirus outbreak.
+Shaadi.com which is one of the most popular matrimonial websites in India launched a video calling feature that potential brides and grooms can use to interact with each other at a time when people are avoiding in-person meetings due to the coronavirus outbreak.

-Video calling can help take these discussions a step forward, however not many would be comfortable I sharing their Skype ids or Whatsapp numbers with complete strangers, that is where this option comes in handy.
+Video calling can help make these discussions a step forward, however not many would be comfortable sharing their Skype ids or Whatsapp numbers with complete strangers, that is where this option comes in handy.
 Bharat Matrimony takes it one step further, as they allow women to call whomever they want to while restricting men to only receiving calls and calling people with whom they have matched.

-“In the last two months we have also seen an increase in second marriage profiles and the year on year growth has doubled.
-Additionally the growth seen in second marriage profiles during Covid 19 has outdated the overall platform growth”.
+“In the last two months we have also seen an increase in second marriage profiles, and the year on year growth has doubled.
+Additionally, the growth seen in second marriage profiles during Covid-19 has outdated the overall platform growth”.

-“Singles were active during pre-Covid days, too, on the platform, and 70 percent of our profiles were made by them.
-Covid-19 period has certainly accentuated this.
-Engagement on Shaadi.com in small cities is up by 30-35 percent.
-The weddings now can be organized like a small intimate one.
+“Singles were active during pre-Covid days, too, on the platform, and 70% of our profiles were made by them.
+The covid-19 period has certainly accentuated this.
+Engagement on Shaadi.com in small cities is up by 30-35%.
+The weddings now can be organized like small intimate ones”.